“I just… I can’t… I can’t deal with these fuckin’ people… they’re idiots!”

 Your attitude is the filter.

-If you want to change your life, it begins with changing one simple thing:
+If you want to change your life, it begins with changing one thing:

-Because your attitude is the filter you use to process your experiences—
+Because your attitude is the filter you use to process your experiences—and consequently, the label you assign to them.

 Take the annoying coworker.